 - Do you work at home (or outside the home)?
 It’s a juggle, isn’t it?
 Can you manage your time so that you can get both homeschooling and work done?

 - Perhaps if you work outside the home and are struggling, you can trade childcare with another working mom.
 That way you can each work for a concentrated amount of time without interruptions.
 Or get your husband or a friend to help with watching kids and work on the weekends.

-Or perhaps it would help to go to bed earlier than you’re used to so you can get up and get some work done before your children get up.
+Or maybe it would help to go to bed earlier than you’re used to so you can get up and get some work done before your children get up.

 Do you stand in front of an open fridge every night about 5:30, wondering what you’re going to be serving for dinner?
 Take a little time on the weekend to make a meal plan for the following week.
 It will save you a ton of stress.
 And time.
 Once you’ve become used to meal planning, you can devote about an hour during your weekend or on Friday doing a little meal preparation such as cutting up veggies, browning ground beef or turkey, making a big salad, cooking chicken.